Absolute Software Corporation: History

+In September 2024, Absolute announced the acquisition of Syxsense, an endpoint and vulnerability management provider based in Costa Mesa, CA.

 Products and services

 The Absolute software platform, formerly known as Data and Device Security (embedded into firmware of most computers, tablets, and smartphones at the factory), consists of several components organized into three product lines: Secure Endpoint, Secure Access, and Application Persistence-as-a-Service.

 The Secure Endpoint line enables users to monitor and address laptop problems.
 Its components include Absolute Visibility, Absolute Control, and Absolute Resilience.
 The company added Absolute Ransomware Response in April 2022.

 The Secure Access line provides network connectivity for users to gain access to resources in the cloud, private data centers, or on-premises.
 These products allow users to transition to a zero trust approach.
 The line includes Absolute VPN, Absolute ZTNA, and Absolute Insights for Network.

 In November 2021, Absolute launched the Application Persistence-as-a-Service (APaaS) product line.

 A core component of all three lines is Absolute Persistence, which allows always-on connection to the endpoint.
 Furthermore, the products' "self-healing" client can reinstall itself if tampered with.
 Persistence technology is embedded in more than half a billion devices.